Facts About Blindness

 - DO give a clear word picture when describing things to an individual with sight loss.
 Include details such as color, texture, shape and landmarks.

-- DO touch them on the arm or use their name when addressing them.
+- DO use their name when addressing them.
 This lets them know you are speaking to them, and not someone else in the room.

-- DO introduce yourself and ask the person if he needs assistance.
+- DO introduce yourself and ask the person if assistance is needed.

-- DO provide assistance if it is requested.
+- DO provide assistance if it is requested and you are comfortable / able to do so.

 - DO respect the wishes of the person who is blind.
 DON’T insist upon trying to help if your offer of assistance is declined.